 - Navigate the root directory or top folder inside of the Terminal.

 - Type in explorer.exe and hit Enter to open that location inside of the File Explorer.

 2] Launching the root from File Explorer

 - Type in Linux and hit Enter in the address bar of the File Explorer.

 - It will mount the storage for the Linux distros installed on your computer.

-- The files are visible in the File Explorer.
+- The files are visible in File Explorer.

-WSL has proven to be a boon for all the developers who had to dual boot a Linux flavor to get them needs with the Terminal done.
+WSL has proven to be a boon for all the developers who had to dual boot a Linux flavor to get their needs with the Terminal done.

 Troubleshoot: Windows Subsystem for Linux Error Messages and Codes.